-1.65.1 A Yellow Warning Card may be imposed on the parties concerned or the Person Responsible (PR) for the following:
+1.6.1 A Yellow Warning Card may be imposed on the parties concerned or the Person Responsible (PR) for the following:

 - a) abuse of horse (an action or omission involving the mistreatment of a horse).
 Any incidents considered to be serious Abuse of the Horse may be better dealt with through the formal Protest procedure as outlined in Dressage Rule 1.3.1.
-However, it is possible to both issue a Yellow Warning Card and pursue formal protest procedure - b) abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official) - c) failure to follow a direction of an Official relating to compliance with these rules
+However, it is possible to both issue a Yellow Warning Card and pursue formal protest procedure - b) abuse of an Official (including abusive or bullying behaviour directed to an Official and conduct directed toward an Official that denigrates the Official) - c) failure to follow a direction of an Official relating to compliance with these rules - d) serious infringements involving Abuse of Horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card, unless lodged as a formal protest and subject to EA General Regulations (see above)

-- d) serious infringements involving Abuse of Horse, Abuse of an Official or failure to follow a direction relating to compliance with these Rules must incur a Yellow Warning Card, unless lodged as a formal protest and subject to EA General Regulations (see above) - 1.6.2 A Recorded Warning Card may be imposed on the parties concerned or the Person Responsible for the following: - a) failure to wear an EA-approved tagged helmet - b) riding a horse with clipped or trimmed whiskers without providing a veterinary certificate (prior to January 2023). - Riders with a non-compliant helmet and no EA helmet tag (see Section 5.2) will be given a Recorded Warning Card and eliminated; riders with a compliant helmet (see Section 5.2) but no tag will be given a Recorded Warning Card but allowed to compete.
+1.6.2 A Recorded Warning Card may be imposed on the parties concerned or the Person Responsible for the following:

+- a) failure to wear an EA-approved tagged helmet - b) inappropriate or undesirable behaviour by an athlete towards an official or volunteer

+Riders with a non-compliant helmet and no EA helmet tag (see Section 5.2) will be given a Recorded Warning Card and eliminated; riders with a compliant helmet (see Section 5.2) but no tag will be given a Recorded Warning Card but allowed to compete.

-1.65.32 An Official for the purpose of awarding issuing a Yellow Warning Cardor Recorded Warning Card may be is any of the following:
+1.6.3 An Official for the purpose of issuing a Yellow Warning Card or Recorded Warning Card may be any of the following: